-Compared with the other Jabba The Hutt figures, which have their tails to the side, this version stands the tallest.
+Compared with the other Jabba The Hutt figures in the 3 3/4 inch scale, which have their tails to the side, this version stands the tallest.
 It's also worth mentioning that Kenner gave Jabba 3 fingers on the right hand, and 4 fingers on the left, while all other Jabba figures have 4, except for the 2010 release (which has 3 fingers on both hands).

-This Jabba figure was released during the POTF2 line together with a Han Solo action figure in 1997.
-Jabba is based on a new additional scene, which was added to the Special Edition of the original Star Wars movie.
+This Jabba figure was released during the Power Of The Force toy line together with a Han Solo action figure in 1997.
+Jabba is based on a new additional scene which was added to the Special Edition of the original Star Wars movie.
 The figure's action feature is in the 2-piece tail, which just

 like the vintage version, moves the head back and forth when it's moved left and right.
 Jabba is facing forward, with the tail pointed to the back, and it is not possible to move the tail sideways, so that he can sit on his throne.
 This was also never the attention, as the figure is purely based on the new additional Dockingbay 94 scene.